amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 ```

+The `except` block can not tell which function is the culprit.
 An alternative would be to split the exception block:

 ```python